rpiRobotics/ik-geo/python/README.md

 ## To Use Example Code:
 - Clone the above repo
 - To see timing information and a simple demo, run each sp#.py file
-- Otherwise, just include yhe pip module in your applications as needed
+- Otherwise, just include the pip module in your applications as needed using pip install linearSubproblemSltns
+-
 ---
 ## Advice:
 - NumPy vs MATLAB can be confusing at first, see [this article](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html) for some clarity.